Aliucord/documentation/plugin-dev/3_patching.md

 [InsteadHook](https://aliucord.github.io/dokka/html/-aliucord/com.aliucord.patcher/-instead-hook)
 classes that take a single lambda method as their only argument. ***These should always be used whenever possible, as it allows aliucord to catch and log errors appropriately.***

-No matter which patch method you decide for, you will always work with the [CallFrame](https://api.xposed.info/reference/de/robv/android/xposed/XC_MethodHook.MethodHookParam.html) which is essentially a Context object of the method you're patching.
+No matter which patch method you decide for, you will always work with a [MethodHookParam](https://api.xposed.info/reference/de/robv/android/xposed/XC_MethodHook.MethodHookParam.html) which is essentially a Context object of the method you're patching.
 It contains the thisObject (the class the method belongs to), the arguments passed to the method, the result of the method if any and way more.
 It behaves a bit differently depending on whether this is a prePatch or regular patch: